CMV Columbus last position

 On June 5, 2017, the ship arrived in Tilbury-London from Rotterdam, where was drydock refurbished by DSR (Damen Shiprepair Rotterdam).
 On June 8, 2017, was vessel's christening ceremony held at homeport Tilbury.
 The ship's godmother is Angela May Rippon - British TV journalist, newsreader, and presenter.
 On June 11 started the ship's Inaugural season with departing from UK roundtrip cruises.

-Fun fact is that this CMV ship has a namesake - the 2010-launched "CMA CGM Columba".
+Fun fact is that this CMV ship had a namesake - the 2010-launched "CMA CGM Columba".
 The vessel is among the world's largest container ships (capacity 11,388 containers) and operated by CMA-CGM Line.

 Ship's relocation itinerary (16 days in length) was scheduled for March 27 (2017) leaving from Auckland NZ to Singapore (Southeast Asia).
-The last cruise for P and O was the 4-day roundtrip from Auckland to Bay Of Islands (March 23 to 27, see below).
+The last cruise for P&O Australia was the 4-day roundtrip from Auckland to Russell, Bay Of Islands NZ (March 23 to 27, see below).

 CMV Columbus refurbishment 2017 review